OpenProphetLabGMBH/protopie_py_bridge_examples/python_mqtt_bridge/README.md

 # README

-### Why is there a config file?
+## Why is there a config file?

 Explanation TBD

 ## TODO:

-- [x] Modularize the whole script set
+- [x] Modularize the whole script set.
 - [ ] Format modules to be tested by itself (like `if name == __main__` for main app)
 - [x] Lint.
 - [x] Generalize `mqtt -> socketio` translation layer's business logic through a config file.